feelikeadoll/geisha-ddr-oop-game/README.md

 # How to play

-Press the right arrow key at the right time :)
+Press the right arrow key at the right time and increment your score

-# Demo

-In progress..